Skip to main content

 Policies

-Once you enroll in a course, you will be required to sign a form to confirm you understand the Course Expectations and all On Demand Policies.
+Once you enroll in an On Demand course, you will be required to sign a form to confirm you understand the Course Expectations and all On Demand Policies.

 Trial Period